djipco/opal/LED-COMPATIBILITY.md

 3. **Component order**: the actual wire order, such as G R B, G R B W, or G R B cW wW.
 4. **Output profile**: the data waveform and reset timing.

-Select the LED configuration that matches all three properties of the product.

 Opalinx 1.0 output profiles use the `DATA_ONLY` interface.
 A second backup-data input on an LED does not make it clocked.
 Connect the first backup-data input according to the exact strip or module documentation.
 LEDs requiring both data and clock need a future clocked output profile.
 Likewise, 12-bit